PatrycjaData/Number_of_cities_analysis/README.md

 Sample database from SQL course

 ## This repository contains the files below:
-- cities_per_country - CSV file exported from SQL, list of cities per contry
+- `cities_per_country` - CSV file exported from SQL, list of cities per contry
-- SQL_script - SQL analysis
+- `SQL_script` - SQL analysis
-- Visualization_Python - final analysis and Python visualization
+- `Visualization_Python` - final analysis and Python visualization
+- `Licence` - my project is licensed under the MIT License.

 ## Main Goal
 To analyze and present the number of cities for each country in a given database.

 ## Description
-I have combined SQL and Python to perform a simple data analysis.This project analyzes how many cities exist in each country using data from a fictional SQL database.
+I have combined SQL and Python to perform a simple data analysis.
+This project analyzes how many cities exist in each country using data from a fictional SQL database.

 ### SQL Analysis